testdouble/quibble/README.md

 The `quibble` loader will enable the replacement of the ES modules with the stubs you specify, and without it, the stubbing will be ignored.

+For versions larger or equal to v20.6.0, there is no need to specify a `--loader`, as registering the loader happens automatically once you use the API.

 ### Restrictions on ESM